ADBeta/chASM/README.md

 * Make Program Space overhead as small as possible.
 Optimize function size.

 ## Changelog
-* 2.0.1 - Added better readibilty.
+* 2.0.1 - Added better readability.
-* 2.1.0 - Added speed tests, bugfixed.
+* 2.1.0 - Added speed tests, bug-fixed.
 * 2.1.4 - Improved the speed_test example.
 * 3.1.4 - Changed how the Bitmasking worked, so bitwise inversion isn't done
 every time the functions are called.
 This increased speed by another 2x